rinikerlab/Ensembler/README.md

     cd /path/to/local/Ensembler/repo
     pyton setup.py install

 Instead of install one could add the path to the Ensembler repository, if you want to use the code and modify it.
-The requirements need than also to be installed.
-   Unix:
+The requirements need then to be installed as well like in the following examples.

-   * PIP:
+   PIP:

     export PYTHONPATH=${PYTHONPATH}:/path/to/local/Ensembler/repo
     cd /path/to/local/Ensembler/repo
     pip install -r requirements.txt

-   * Anaconda:
+   Anaconda:

     conda-develop /path/to/local/Ensembler/repo
     cd /path/to/local/Ensembler/repo
     conda create -n ensembler --file environment_unix.yml
     conda activate ensembler

-For windows, we also provide the correct requirments.
+For windows, we also provide the requirment files (requirements_unix.txt and environment_windows.yml).

 Keep in mind: IDE's have their own awesome ways of doing this.